Toddler Birthday Gift Bags: 40+ Goody Bag Ideas Parents Actually Keep

 How many items should go in a toddler gift bag?

 Stick to four to six small items.
-Any more and toddlers lose focus — any fewer and it feels skimpy.
-The goal is to balance excitement and simplicity while keeping cleanup easy for parents.
+Any more and toddlers lose focus; any fewer and the bag feels skimpy.
+That range balances excitement with simplicity.

 How much should I spend per child?